-It is not so long ago that legal aid was available for personal injury claimants.
-A claimant who had the protection of legal aid could pursue their injury claim, safe in the knowledge they would not have to pay their own solicitors’ costs, whether they won the case, or not.
-Legal Aid also acted as protection against having to pay the other side’s costs in the event that they lost their case.
+Legal aid was available for personal injury and medical negligence claims until the end of the last century.
+With the protection of legal aid, injured victims of another person’s negligence could pursue their injury claim, knowing they would not have to pay their own solicitors’ costs, whether they won the case or not.
+Legal aid also protected clients from being ordered to pay the other side’s costs if their claim was unsuccessful.

-Instead, Conditional Fee Agreements (CFAs), or No Win No Fee agreements as they are more commonly known, started to be used on a more regular basis as a means of funding personal injury claims.
+Since 2000, Conditional Fee Agreements (CFAs), or No Win No Fee agreements as they are commonly known, have been used to fund personal injury claims.

 How does No Win No Fee work?

-Here is a brief explanation of what happens when you sign up to a No Win No Fee agreement to pursue a No Win No Fee personal injury case.
+Here is a brief explanation of what happens when you sign up for a No Win No Fee agreement to pursue a No Win No Fee accident claim.

-- If you lose your case, you will not have to pay any of your opponent’s legal costs or your own solicitors costs.
-That is what the term ‘No Win No Fee’ means.
+If you lose your case, you will not have to pay your opponent’s or legal fees.
+This is what the term ‘No Win No Fee’ means.

-There is no hidden catch with No Win No Fee then?
+Is there a hidden catch with No Win No Fee, then?

-Conditional Fee Agreements were not invented to try and catch clients out.
-Exactly the opposite.
-The way No Win No Fee agreements work is straightforward.
-The fact they are such a simple idea could be the reason why some potential clients are suspicious about them.
+Conditional Fee Agreements were not invented to try and ‘catch clients out’; precisely the opposite.
+The way No Win No Fee agreements work is relatively straightforward.
+The fact they are such a simple idea may be why some potential clients are suspicious of them.

 When the Access to Justice Act 1999 came into force in 2000, it abolished legal aid in personal injury claims.
 No Win No Fee Agreements filled the vacuum.
-They ensure ordinary people are still able to get access to justice.
+They ensure ordinary people can still get legal advice and assistance to fulfil their need for access to justice.

 Why do some people complain that they have been hit with hidden or unexpected fees under a No Win No Fee Agreement?

 Problems arise when clients fail to fully understand the terms of the No Win No Fee agreement.
-Many CFAs are quite lengthy documents and can be difficult to understand.
+In practice, many CFAs are pretty lengthy documents and can be challenging to understand.

 It is the job of the solicitor that offers you the No Win No Fee agreement to explain it to you.
 If a dispute arises after the CFA has been signed and the claim has been successful, it is usually because:

-- An After the Event (ATE) insurance premium has been deducted that the client knew nothing about at the time of entering into the CFA.
-Or it may be the case they knew a premium would be deducted but did not expect the amount to be as high as it has turned out to be.
+An After the Event (ATE) insurance premium has been deducted from the client’s compensation that the client knew nothing about when entering into the CFA.
+Or it may be the case that they knew a premium would be deducted but did not expect the amount to be as high as it was.

-- Barrister’s/Counsel’s fees have been deducted from their compensation.
+Barrister’s/Counsel’s fees have been deducted from their compensation.
 These fees can amount to large sums.
-If Barristers fees are to be deducted as a specific item, the CFA should make provision for this.
-The provision should be pointed out to the claimant before they agree to sign the agreement.
+If barristers’ fees are to be deducted as a specific item, the CFA should include a relevant clause.
+The provision should be made clear to the claimant before they agree to sign the agreement.

 When you instruct personal injury solicitors to pursue a claim, they may ask you to take out an After the Event (ATE) insurance policy at the same time that you enter into the No Win No Fee agreement.

-The purpose of an ATE policy is to cover you financially, should you lose the claim.
-If you lose the case, the insurance will pay out the other side’s costs.
-You will have nothing to pay towards the cost of the insurance if your case is lost.
+The purpose of an ATE policy is to cover you financially should you lose the claim.
+If you lose the case, the insurance will pay the other side’s legal fees.

 If you win the case, you will have to pay the cost of the insurance premium.
 This sum will be in addition to the fee you have agreed to pay your solicitor for winning the claim.

-Some experienced personal injury solicitors will decide not to take out an ATE policy for their No Win No Fee clients as a matter of course at the start of every case.
-They will back their judgement that you have a good and winnable case, without resorting to expensive insurance.
+Many experienced personal injury solicitors will decide not to take out an ATE policy for their No Win No Fee clients at the start of every case.
+Instead, they back their judgement that you have a winnable case without resorting to the use of expensive insurance.

 Why won’t I get 100% of my compensation?